ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 ## Import top 10 records from a CSV file into a VBA array

-The [EXAMPLE2] shows how you can import the Top 10 records from a CSV file using the RFC-4180 standard as paramount.
+The [EXAMPLE2] shows how you can import the Top 10 records from a CSV file using the RFC-4180 specs as paramount.

 #### [EXAMPLE2]
 >📝**Note**